 Some template types can be used as a Content Style in the right-hand menu of the campaign editor.
 These are templates that have defined Template Blocks that will appear in the right as Content Blocks after selecting the style in the campaign.

-The template base to be used as a Content Style is defined in the Template Master File and is a standard static HTML that defines the header, footer, CSS styles, but also, for example, the hidden preheader and so-called drop zones to which Drag & Drop then places blocks.
+The template base to be used as a Content Style is defined in the Main Template File and is a standard static HTML that defines the header, footer, CSS styles, but also, for example, the hidden preheader and so-called drop areas to which Drag & Drop then places blocks.

-Drop Zone Template is any block HTML element that has the mkt-area-type = "droppable" attribute, for example:
+Drop Area of a template is any block HTML element that has the mkt-area-type="droppable" attribute, for example:

 <div id="main" mkt-area-type="droppable"></div>